CytronTechnologies/maxis-nbiot-hackathon/docs/azure/index.md

     **NameOfYourDevice**: The name of the device you're registering.
 You can choose any name for your device.
 In following workshop, you will need to use the same device name throughout this article.
 You will also need to update the device name in the sample applications before you run them.

-3. Run the following commands in Azure Cloud Shell to get the _device connection string_ for the device you just registered:
+3. Run the following commands in local terminal or Azure Cloud Shell to get the _device connection string_ for the device you just registered:

     ```
     az iot hub device-identity show-connection-string --hub-name <YourIoTHubName> --device-id <NameOfYourDevice> --output table